Reshma Saujani

-Reshma Saujani (born November 18, 1975) is an American lawyer, politician, civil servant, and the founder of the nonprofit organization "Girls Who Code", which aims to increase the number of women in computer science and close the gender employment difference in that field.
+Reshma Saujani is an American lawyer, activist, and entrepreneur known for founding Girls Who Code, a nonprofit organization focused on closing the gender disparity in computing, and Moms First, a nonprofit organization that advocates for policy changes to support mothers.

+Saujani was born in Chicago, Illinois, to Indian immigrant parents who had left Uganda due to political unrest.
+She studied at the University of Illinois at Urbana-Champaign before earning a master's degree from the Harvard Kennedy School and later a law degree from Yale Law School.
+Early in her career, she worked in law, public service, and finance.

 She worked in city government as a deputy public advocate at the New York City Public Advocate's office.
 In 2009, Saujani ran against Carolyn Maloney for the U.S. House of Representatives seat from New York's 14th congressional district, becoming the first Indian American woman to run for Congress.
 In 2013, she ran as a Democratic candidate for Public Advocate, coming third in the primary.

-Following the 2012 founding of Girls Who Code, Saujani was listed in Fortune’s 40 Under 40 list.
+Saujani founded Girls Who Code in 2012, and was listed in Fortune’s 40 Under 40 list in 2015.
+She was named one of Time's 2026 Women of the Year.

 Early life and education

 Saujani was born in Chicago.
 She is of Gujarati Indian descent.
 Saujani's parents lived in Uganda, prior to being expelled along with other persons of Indian descent in the early 1970s by Idi Amin.
 They settled in Chicago.

 Saujani attended the University of Illinois at Urbana-Champaign, where she graduated in 1997 with majors in Political Science and Speech Communication.
 She attended the John F. Kennedy School of Government at Harvard University, where she received a Master of Public Policy in 1999, and Yale Law School, where she received her Juris Doctor in 2002.